hail-is/hail/docs/Importing.md

 Hail does not operate directly on VCF files.
 Hail uses a fast and storage-efficient internal representation called a VDS (variant dataset).
 In order to use Hail for data analysis, data must first be imported to the VDS format.
 This is done with the `importvcf` command.
 Hail is designed to be maximally compatible with files in the [VCF v4.2 spec](https://samtools.github.io/hts-specs/VCFv4.2.pdf).

 Command line options:
+ - `--skip-genotypes` -- Do not load genotypes, creates a sites-only VDS
  - `-d | --no-compress` -- Do not compress VDS.
 Not recommended.
  - `-f | --force` -- Force load `.gz` file.
 Not recommended (see below).
  - `--header-file <file>` -- File to load VCF header from.
 By default, `importvcf` reads the header from the first file listed.